9.00-9.15 Opening remarks

 Bernard D. Geoghegan (University of Gothenburg): The Covert Humanism of ChatGPT For many commentators, user-friendly generative AI technologies, such as Dall-E, ChatGPT, and Runway, herald an onslaught of unreal, informatic simulacra.
 Media theorist Matthew Kirschenbaum, for example, has predicted a “textpocalypse” in which human-authored texts will be lost in a sea of machine-generated facsimiles.
 (Indeed, who among us that teaches classes with any sort of intensive reading and writing has not wondered if our students’ critical faculties will be nipped in the bud, snuffed out before they've even been ignited, by the ease and accessibility of generative AI?)
 But is the situation really so simple and well-defined, such that we can speak of an inhuman informatics that stands opposite the supposed agency, originality, and critical spirit of human readers and writers?
 This talk argues for a new formulation of the problem, attentive to how recent AI technologies threaten to consolidate and even elevate an anachronistic humanism.
 Only by transfiguring this entrenched opposition between technics and the human can we achieve a properly humanist (or, for that matter, antihumanist) philosophy equal to the demands of the present.

 In warehouses, productivity and discipline are ensured by a combination of measuring the efficiency of an individual worker (the norm or the number of scanned products in a working day) and the use of exceptions in Slovenian labor legislation, which enables employment through uniform residence and work permits.
-With this, companies tie the possibility of extending the employment contract to the employee's ability to achieve the norm at the workplace, and the employment contract to the residence permit in Slovenia and the European Union.
+Through these means, companies link the possibility of extending an employment contract with the employee's ability to achieve the norm at the workplace, and the employment contract to the residence permit in Slovenia and the European Union.
 In retail branches, productivity is measured differently: as a ratio between the realised turnover and the number of employees, which allows comparing the productivity of different branches, monitoring fluctuations in the productivity of one branch over time and taking immediate action when a deviation is detected in the statistics.
-At the same time, it does not require precise and continuous disciplinary control over individual workers, since achieving the required level of productivity is not the task of an individual worker, but the common goal of the collective.
+At the same time, this approach does not require precise and continuous disciplinary control over individual workers, since achieving the required level of productivity is not the task of an individual worker, but the common goal of the collective.

-Since in the central and peripheral cities in the distribution chain of retail companies, the goal of increasing the productivity of the work process and maintaining the meekness of the workforce is achieved with different power models, each of which in its own way binds the workers to the work process, in conclusion, I will conclude that the rebellion and worker organisation in in warehouses it is mainly the fear of disciplining, and in branches identification with the goal of achieving the required productivity.
-Therefore, employees in branches do not primarily direct their dissatisfaction towards the company, but towards colleagues who fail to demonstrate a sufficient degree of collegiality.
+On the basis that central and peripheral cities within the distribution chain of retail compa-nies achieve the goal of increasing productivity and maintaining the meekness of the work-force through different power models—each binding the workers to the work process in its own way—I will conclude that in warehouses, rebellion and worker organization are prevent-ed by a fear of discipline, while in branches, they are prevented by identification with the goal of achieving the required productivity.
+Accordingly, employees in branches do not primarily direct their dissatisfaction towards the company, but towards colleagues who fail to demon-strate a sufficient degree of collegiality.

-Marja Zakelšek is a MA student in Sociology of culture and Psychology.
-As a journalist, she mainly reported on the activities of the Student organisation on Radio Študent.
-She also worked for a short time at the Center for investigative journalism in the Adriatic region (Oštro) and reported on cases of virtual outsourcing.
-Since 2021, she has been active in the Centre for social research (Cedra), where she helps organise workers in the retail industry.
+Marja Zakelšek is a MA student in the sociology of culture and psychology.
+As a journalist, she has mainly reported about the activities of the Student organisation on Radio Študent.
+She also worked for a short time at the Center for Investigative Journalism in the Adriatic Region (Oštro) and reported on cases of virtual outsourcing.
+Since 2021, she has been active in the Centre for Social Research (Cedra), where she helps organise workers in the retail industry.

 11.45-13.15 Machine autonomy (chair: Tisa Troha), room 4

-Since 2019 Nina Cvar has been working as an Associate researcher at the Faculty of electrical engineering at University of Ljubljana, where she is involved in research projects on digitalisation.
-Since 2022, she works at the Department of sociology at the Faculty of arts, University of Ljubljana too and collaborates in research projects at the Faculty of social sciences, University of Ljubljana.
+Since 2019 Nina Cvar has been working as an associate researcher at the Faculty of Electrical Engineering at the University of Ljubljana, where she is involved in research projects on digitalisation.
+Since 2022, she also works at the Department of Sociology at the Faculty of Arts, University of Ljubljana and collaborates in research projects at the Faculty of Social Sciences, University of Ljubljana.
 Between 2008 and 2017 she was a professional film critic, contributing to all major Slovenian publications.
-For her work she was awarded with the Nika Bohinc’s award.
+For her work she was awarded with the Nika Bohinc’s Prize.
 In 2021, she published a scientific monograph Digital image and global capitalism: Technology, politics, resistance for one of the central Slovenian humanities and social sciences publishers, Sophia.

-Prof. dr. Andrej Kos is currently a full professor at Faculty of Electrical Engineering, University of Ljubljana and head of the Laboratory for Telecommunications.
+Prof. dr. Andrej Kos is currently a full professor at the Faculty of Electrical Engineering, University of Ljubljana and head of the Laboratory for Telecommunications.
 His research areas include distributed cyber-physical systems, digitalization and security.
-Technology areas include the Internet of things, communication protocols, 5G and 6G networks, cyber security, blockchain and data.
+Technology areas researched include the Internet of things, communication protocols, 5G and 6G networks, cyber security, blockchain and data.
 The vertical sectors supported by these technology areas in his work are smart cities, villages and communities, industry, critical infrastructure and public safety.
-In 2020, he received the Gold Plaque of the University of Ljubljana for outstanding merits in the development of scientific, pedagogical or artistic creation and for strengthening the reputation of the University of Ljubljana.
-He is an associate editor of the scientific journal Elektrotehniški Vestnik and an associate editor of the international scientific conference Cobcom and the VITEL conference, and a member of the program committee of several international conferences.
-As a visiting professor, he has lectured at several prestigious foreign universities, including in Graz at the Technical University Graz, in St. Petersburg at the University of Telecommunications (Bonch Brojevich), in China in Jinan at Jinan University, and in Beijing at Beijing Normal University (BNU).
+In 2020, he received the Gold Plaque of the University of Ljubljana for outstanding merits in the development of scientific, pedagogical and artistic creation, and for contributing the reputation of the University of Ljubljana.
+He is an associate editor of the scientific journal Elektrotehniški Vestnik and an associate editor of the international scientific conference Cobcom as well as the VITEL conference, and a member of the program committee of several international conferences.
+As a visiting professor, he has lectured at several prestigious foreign universities, including in Graz at the Technical University Graz, in St. Petersburg at the University of Telecommunications (Bonch Bruevich), in China in Jinan at Jinan University, and in Beijing at Beijing Normal University (BNU).
 As an invited lecturer he has also lectured in Berlin, Dublin, Qufu, Xian and Patras.

 Primož Krašovec is an assistant professor at the Department of Sociology, Faculty of Arts, University of Ljubljana, where he teaches courses on epistemology, ideology, theory of technology and digital cultures.
 His current research areas are: capitalist automation and real subsumption; artificial intelligences; and new media cultures.
 In 2021 he published his first book Tujost kapitala (Alien capital).